 “This is even more critical for landlocked countries that use rail to connect to seaports in neighbouring countries.
 Current rail shortages reduce competitiveness,” he said.

-He also noted the need to upgrade sea, air freight infrastructure.
-“Port congestion, outdated systems, bureaucracy, all lead to delays, inefficiencies and waste in the movement of produce to export markets.
-Airports need to be configured to capture more agricultural produce movement, with additional cold rooms, agricultural aggregation points, etc, on site,” he added.
+He also noted the need to upgrade sea, and air freight infrastructure.
+“Port congestion, outdated systems, and bureaucracy, all lead to delays, inefficiencies and waste in the movement of produce to export markets.
+Airports need to be configured to capture more agricultural produce movement, with additional cold rooms, agricultural aggregation points, etc, on-site,” he added.

 As Kenya strives to meet global demand for its flowers, the current logistics challenges underscore the fragility of its export infrastructure.
 Experts emphasise the need for capacity building, infrastructure upgrades, and hybrid logistics models to ensure sustainability.
 With sea freight emerging as a long-term alternative, stakeholders must act now to transform this crisis into an opportunity for resilience and growth in the African perishables sector.